 payment options, so that you can pay bills, go shopping and make P2P payments to other mobile users.

 financial management tools to help you keep track of what’s coming in and out.

 instant notifications so that you know when transactions have occurred.

 links to social media channels such as Facebook and Twitter.

-Lower banking fees.
+lower banking fees.
 As online banking reduces overheads for banks, service costs can be cut.
 Many mobile banks offer basic account services for free.

-Many German banking apps have customisable features so that you can set things up in a way that works for you.
+Many German banking apps have customized features so that you can set things up in a way that works for you.
 Expats can take advantage of the money transferring and international payment options.
 With bunq, for example, international payments are easy and are 3% cheaper than other providers.
 Payments in other currencies are also up to eight times cheaper.

 There are some limitations as not all banking services are available via apps at the moment.
 Most don’t have the capability to transfer money into foreign currency accounts, and lending options are also limited.
-You will also be reliant on good wifi which might be a problem in more rural areas, although the overall internet coverage across Germany is very good.
+You will also be reliant on good WiFi which might be a problem in more rural areas, although the overall internet coverage across Germany is very good.

 Mobile payments in Germany

 While mobile banks have been at the forefront of innovation, mobile payments in Germany have been slow to take off.
 Germans have traditionally shown a strong attachment to cash when it comes to regular shopping, with over half of payments made in cash and only 7.4% made by credit card in 2017.
 The two market leaders in mobile payments, Google Pay (formerly Android Pay) and Apple Pay, only launched in 2018 and not all German retailers and banks are linked up with the payment providers.
 Germany currently lags behind other European and global leaders in terms of mobile payments with only 11% of smartphone owners using payment apps (world leader China is at 79.4%).